Professor of History, Honorary Consul for the Kingdom of Lesotho

 Since arriving at Wittenberg, I have sought to develop both a broad and specific course of study in African History.
 I have tried to provide a breadth of courses to attract those of casual interest as well as those wanting to more detailed study.
-The courses I offer range from two surveys of African History (Africa to 1500 and Africa since 1500) to a survey of South Africa and on African American history.
+The courses I offer range from two surveys of African History (Africa to 1500 and Africa since 1500) to a survey of South Africa.
 For those students interested in contemporary Africa, I offer a variety of courses that examine several instances of civil wars/genocide in post-colonial Africa.
 This class represents a challenge as it could reinforce stereotypes about Africans, however, I feel that this class has the potential to help us get past those images and gain a better understanding of the root causes of these tragedies.
 As a southern Africanist, I also have two upper level classes focusing on South Africa.
 One is a seminar on the origins of Apartheid in South Africa and the African responses, and the other is a comparative racial history focusing on South Africa and the United States.
 In addition to teaching classes about Africa, I also offer two mid-level classes on African-American history.

 - Ph.D.
 Indiana University